MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

 ## Using UrlFetchApp to get a data file or CSV file from OneDrive.

 To get a file from OneDrive (https://onedrive.live.com), use Microsoft Graph.
 Accessing a OneDrive file requires an OAuth access token.
 And getting an access token requires user consent unless you have a refresh token.
 But because Scripts doesn't support UI components, you'll need to get consent another way.
-Here are a couple of options for getting consent and the refresh token you use in your script to get an access token.
+Here are a couple of options for getting consent and the refresh token you use in your script.

 ### Option 1 is to write a simple app